FortiGate, all FortiOS versions.

 Verbose 5 contains much more information

-The IP Header as we've already seen in Verbose 4
+The IP Header as already seen in Verbose 4.

 An output of Verbose 5 looks like this:

 # diag sniffer packet any none 5 1